kenjyco/yt-helper/README.rst

    See: https://github.com/kenjyco/redis-helper#intro

-Install Redis and start server
+If you don’t have `docker <https://docs.docker.com/get-docker>`__ installed, install Redis and start server

 ::